ShaunHan/acat/README.md

 ## Acknowledgement

-I would like to highly appreciate the support from BIKE project, where I received funding from the European Union’s Horizon 2020 Research and Innovation programme under the Marie Skłodowska-Curie Action – International Training Network (MSCA-ITN), grant agreement 813748.
+I would like to highly appreciate the support from BIKE project, where fundings are received from the European Union’s Horizon 2020 Research and Innovation programme under the Marie Skłodowska-Curie Action – International Training Network (MSCA-ITN), grant agreement 813748.

 I also want to thank Dr. Steen Lysgaard for the useful scripts and Dr. Alessandro Fortuneli for the useful discussions.